CompRhys/aviary/aviary/embeddings/element/README.md

 ## CGCNN92

-The following paper describes the details of the CGCNN framework, infomation about how the onehot atom embedding was constructed is availiable in the supplementary materials:
+The following paper describes the details of the CGCNN framework, information about how the one-hot atom embedding was constructed is available in the supplementary materials:

 [Crystal Graph Convolutional Neural Networks for an Accurate and Interpretable Prediction of Material Properties](https://link.aps.org/doi/10.1103/PhysRevLett.120.145301)